Achieving TRL 7

 We have built and maintain a fully-functioning Flight Training Device (FTD) which has proved of great value for pilot familiarisation as well as in the design, development, and performance modelling of the aircraft.
 The flight dynamics solver uses data from test flights, wind-tunnel experiments, engine rig tests, and empirical and design models to simulate real aircraft behaviour.
 Developed originally as a simulation environment for the study of aircraft flight characteristics, the FTD has now been further developed into a powerful tool that test pilots and flight test engineers use to practice, develop, and test flight techniques as well as to rehearse future test flights and normal and emergency procedures.

 The FTD has been calibrated against results from flying the prototype aircraft enabling it to be used extensively as a tool to understand and validate the impact of design and productionisation changes, and to reduce the cost and risk associated with developing new capabilities.
 The FTD is also used to analyse data collected from test flights and to test design improvements before incorporating modifications onto the aircraft.
 The ability to modify the underlying models on demand has proved vital in assessing the effectiveness of potential design changes at the production aircraft refinement design phase.

 We have designs and plans ready to move forward to production standard and LRIP.
-Having gained Design Organisation Approval from the European Aviation Safety Agency (EASA), which has a bilateral agreement with the US FAA, we will produce the aircraft to an EASA Type Certified standard which will meet the criteria for TRL8.
+Having gained Design Organisation Approval from the Civil Aviation Authority (CAA), we will produce the aircraft to a CAA Type Certified standard which will meet the criteria for TRL8*.